-The riders plunge down to Sainte-Marie-de-Campan and turn left to tackle the Tourmalet.
-The ascent is not ridden from foot to top, but the remaining 17.2 kilometres at 7.4% are arduous enough.
+Now, the riders plunge down to Sainte-Marie-de-Campan and turn left to tackle the Tourmalet.
+The ascent is not ridden from foot to top, but the remaining 17.1 kilometres at 7.3% are arduous enough.
+The first 6 kilometres are relatively easy, but the rest of the slope is marked by 8% plus gradients.
 The Tourmalet is an iconic ascent on the Tour.
 Looking at the last decade, there were only two editions without the Pyrenees giant – in 2013 and 2017.

-The Tourmalet is crested halfway – at kilometre 108 to be precise.
-Following the descent to Argelès-Gazost the riders hit the Col des Bordères – 13.2 kilometres at 5.2% – and after a short descent the Col de Soulor kicks in.
-This is the shortest yet steepest of the day – 7.2 kilometres in length and averaging 8.4%.
+The Tourmalet is crested halfway through the 19th stage – at kilometre 108 to be precise.
+Following the descent to Argelès-Gazost the riders hit the Col des Bordères – 8.6 kilometres at 5.8% – and after a short descent the Col de Soulor kicks in.
+This is the one of the shortest yet steepest climbs of the day – 7 kilometres long and averaging 8.4%.

 Hardly any time for a breather, as the Soulor seamlessly changes its name to Aubisque and on we go, although there actually is a difference.
-The Aubisque has an iconic ring to it, but the 9.8 kilometres climb is not as hard as its predecessor.
-The first section is false flat, either up or down, before the next 6 kilometres go up at 5.5%, while the last kilometre before the summit is averaging 7.5%.
+The Aubisque has an iconic ring to it, but the climb is not as hard as its predecessor.
+The first 2 kilometres are a false flat, then the gradients are hovering around 4% for 3 kilometres before the last 2.5 kilometres climb uphill at 7%.
+The Soulor has not been awarded a KOM, instead the Soulor and Aubisque are seen as one ascent, amounting to 16.6 kilometres and averaging 4.9%

 It’s been a while since the Tour last climbed the Aubisque.
 Six editions ago Thomas Voeckler was the first rider to crest and he went on to win the stage in Bagnères-de-Luchon, 140 kilometres down the road.
 Just like in 2012, the stage does not end at the Aubisque, although the finish lies much closer this time.
-Following a 20 kilometres descent the winner crosses the line in Laruns.
+Following a 17 kilometres descent and 3 kilometres of on the (false) flat the winner crosses the line in Laruns.

-The last Grand Tour arrival on the Aubisque was in 2016 when Robert Gesink claimed the 14nd stage in the Vuelta a Espana.
-He did so after a climb from Laruns, so the side that’s now descended.
+The last Grand Tour arrival on the Aubisque was in 2016 when Robert Gesink claimed the 14th stage of the Vuelta a Espana.
+He did so after a climb from Laruns, that is the side that is now descended.

 Tour de France 2018 stage 19: Route maps, height profiles, and more